| Timespan | Meridian | Horary point |

 Example

-The Horary point of the Urinary Bladder meridian is UB-66.
+The Horary point of the Pericardium meridian is PC-8.

-The Horary point of the Urinary Bladder meridian is UB-66.
+The Horary point of the Pericardium meridian is PC-8.

 Modern Application